jbs-fm/ScratchCardView/README.md

 ScratchView repo is UX Design involving scratch cards like views which are scratched to reveal the information they conceal.
 There are two types of ScratchView
-* <a href='https://github.com/cooltechworks/ScratchView/blob/master/views/src/main/java/com/cooltechworks/views/ScratchImageView.java'> ScratchImageView </a>
+* <a href='https://github.com/goibibo/ScratchCardView/blob/master/views/src/main/java/com/goibibo/libs/views/ScratchImageView.java'> ScratchImageView </a>
     - A Child of ImageView which conceals the image.
 Scratching over the view will reveal the hidden image.

-* <a href='https://github.com/cooltechworks/ScratchView/blob/master/views/src/main/java/com/cooltechworks/views/ScratchTextView.java'> ScratchTextView </a>
+* <a href='https://github.com/goibibo/ScratchCardView/blob/master/views/src/main/java/com/goibibo/libs/views/ScratchTextView.java'> ScratchTextView </a>
     - A Child of TextView which conceals the text.
 Scratching over the view will reveal the hidden text.

+* <a href='https://github.com/goibibo/ScratchCardView/blob/master/views/src/main/java/com/goibibo/libs/views/ScratchRelativeLayoutView.java'> ScratchRelativeLayoutView </a>
+    - A Child of RelativeLayout which conceals a relative layout.
+Scratching over the view will reveal the hidden RelativeLayout.
+Also the scratch-able view is a RelativeLayout.

 Demo Screen
 ------